icerpc/icerpc-docs/pages/docs/icerpc-core/invocation/interceptor.md

 Pipeline pipeline = new Pipeline().UseLogger(loggerFactory).UseCompress().Into(clientConnection);
 ```

 You need to specify the last invoker of the pipeline with `Into`.
-It's usually a client connection or connection cache,
+It's usually a client connection or a connection
-but it can also be another pipeline since `Pipeline` is itself an invoker.
+cache, but it can also be another pipeline since `Pipeline` is itself an invoker.

 When you make an invocation on a pipeline, the request goes through this chain of invokers.
 On the way back, the
 incoming response goes through the same chain in reverse order.